 - What will it cost?
 Expect $1,999 / £1,799 / AU$2,999 and up

 Samsung Galaxy Z Fold 3 release date and price

-The Samsung Galaxy Z Fold 2 cost a whopping $1,999 / £1,799 / AU$2,999, so expect a similar price for the Z Fold 3.
-We don't yet have any rumors about the price, but we'd expect it to be around this.
+The Samsung Galaxy Z Fold 2 cost a whopping $1,999 / £1,799 / AU$2,999, so expect a high price for the Z Fold 3, especially as there's been a suggestion that it will be very expensive.

 Samsung Galaxy Z Fold 3 rumors and leaks